-Learning Tools Interoperability (LTI) is a standard, developed by IMS Global Learning Consortium, which allows courseware and learning tools from different vendors to be launched from a tool from within an application.
+Learning Tools Interoperability (LTI) is a standard developed by IMS Global Learning Consortium, which allows courseware and learning tools from different vendors to be launched from a tool from within an application.
 The LTI integration allows the student to move seamlessly from one tool to the other, with minimal effort from instructors or students.
-There are various versions of LTI each with a range of capabilities.
-For details on functionality, see the LTI version chart.
+There are various versions of LTI, each with a range of capabilities.

 Why is LTI useful?

-The basic use of the LTI standard allows the seamless connection between a web-based tool that is outside of the learning platform.
-LTI provides the mechanism that allows users (such as a student) to navigate among various tools while maintaining a high-level of security for passing data about the user, the place they come from, and their role (e.g. faculty, student, TA, etc.).
+The primary use of LTI allows the seamless connection between a web-based tool that is outside of the learning platform.
+LTI provides the mechanism that allows users (such as a student) to navigate among various tools while maintaining a high-level of security for passing data about the user, the place they come from, and their role (e.g., faculty, student, TA, etc.).
 The tools can range from simple communication applications, such as chat, to domain-specific learning environments, such as publisher products.
 In other words, if you have an interactive assessment application or virtual chemistry lab, it can be securely connected to an LMS in a standard way without a tool having to develop and maintain custom integrations for each platform.

 LTI allows a user to navigate between various learning tools without having to log into each tool.
 LTI carries information about the user, the platform from which they came, the role of the user, and where they are going.

 What problem does LTI solve?

 LTI provides rapid and seamless integration between a growing set of cloud-based learning applications and a growing set of learning environments or platforms, such as learning management systems, portals, or learning object repositories.